coltongrainger/quamash/README.md

 This wiki consolidates my notes and a partial bibliography.

-I aim to prepare content while I am preparing for my preliminary exams (in mathematics) at CU Boulder.
-Some passages may be intolerably raw,^[For example, I have a [parsing script](https://raw.githubusercontent.com/coltongrainger/dotfiles/master/.local/bin/scripts/mnep.sh) to format lines beginning with `CAPS!` into $\LaTeX$ [front-back cards](https://raw.githubusercontent.com/coltongrainger/dotfiles/master/.config/mnemosyne/config.py) for mnemosyne.] but are eventually meant to be *cooked and et*.
+I aim to tend to the content while I am preparing for my preliminary exams (in mathematics) at the University of Colorado in Boulder.
+Some passages may be intolerably raw,^[For example, I have a [parsing script](https://raw.githubusercontent.com/coltongrainger/dotfiles/master/.local/bin/scripts/mnep.sh) to format lines beginning with `CAPS!` into $\LaTeX$ [front-back cards](https://raw.githubusercontent.com/coltongrainger/dotfiles/master/.config/mnemosyne/config.py) for mnemosyne.] but others are eventually meant to be *cooked and et*.

 ### Related